Business booms for "yellow" firms backing Hong Kong protest movement

 Mainichi's owner Chong, 35, formed a group called "Small Mong Kok Alliance" with yellow shops nearby and he offers his customers a yellow discount card to shop at members' outlets.
 "I have seen many young people come out and make sacrifices for Hong Kong's future.
 My restaurant is also part of the society, I want to make use of it to support the demands of the students.
 Their demands are also my demands," Chong said.

 Ka Yung, 21, co-owner of a boutique shop called Freeland and also a member of the alliance, said she hoped to strengthen the circle by forming tie-ups with other yellow shops.
 "No one can earn all the money himself.
 I would rather let shops with similar political views share the market than let the blue shops earn money," she said.
-(Additional reporting by Pak Yiu and Donny Kwok; Editing by Anne Marie Roantree and Mike Collett-White)
+(Additional reporting by Pak Yiu, Donny Kwok and Joyce Zhou Editing by Anne Marie Roantree and Mike Collett-White)

 - READ MORE ON: